augchan42/augchan42.github.io/_posts/2024-02-28-Diagnosing AWS EC2 to RDS Network Issues.md

 docker run -d --restart unless-stopped --dns "10.0.0.2" -e "SPRING_PROFILES_ACTIVE=aws" -e "OPENAPI_SERVER_URL=https://develop.lyla.travelbox.tech" --name backend -p 8080:8080 docker.io/library/lyla-backend:0.0.1-SNAPSHOT || exit 4
 `

-**Numerous Spring Abstractions and Annotations**

-The Java app I used to work on was over 15 years old.
-It pre-dated Spring and didn't use annotations (except for very small bits of later code used in the front end).
-It could be deployed to JBoss, Websphere, or Weblogic.
-It had its own db abstraction layer, custom security and authorization, etc.

-With Spring a lot of that is handled for you (I'm using spring-boot-starter-data-jpa -> 3.0.4 for persistence and org.springframework.boot:spring-boot-starter-security -> 3.0.4 for security).
-You write a lot less code but for someone not familiar with Spring, they will get lost since the annotations pack a lot of functionality and code behind the scenes.

-I learned about @Entity, @Id, @GeneratedValue to create tables with auto incrementing id columns.
-Also learned about @CollectionTable and @JoinColumn for 1:Many child tables